 At this time, the CoC has implemented Coordinated Entry for Permanent Supportive Housing and Rapid Rehousing.
-The process is underway to have a compliant CES process by HUD's deadline of January 23, 2018.

-- 3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The County has already aligned its funding to align with the priorities in the County's Ten Year Plan and to fill gaps in the system of care.
+- 3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The County has already aligned its funding to align with the priorities of the Continuum of Care to fill gaps in the system of care.
 As an Urban County, the County of Orange coordinates with its local participating cities on policies on funding.
-The funding for emergency shelter has been established as a high priority regionally and in the Ten Year Plan and as such these funds have been allocated following the County's FAPP which is a public document. - 4.
-If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG. - Since 1998, the County of Orange has had a comprehensive, coordinated, and regional Continuum of Care strategy that includes participation of all 34 cities in Orange County, County Agencies, the County's homeless housing and service providers, and other community groups, including non-profits, local governmental agencies, faith-based organizations, the homeless and formerly homeless, interested business leaders, schools and other stakeholders to identify the gaps and unmet needs of the County's homeless.
+The funding for emergency shelter has been established as a high priority regionally. - 4.
+If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

+Since 1998, the County of Orange has had a comprehensive, coordinated, and regional Continuum of Care strategy that includes participation of all 34 cities in Orange County, County Agencies, the County's homeless housing and service providers, and other community groups, including non-profits, local governmental agencies, faith-based organizations, the homeless and formerly homeless, interested business leaders, schools and other stakeholders to identify the gaps and unmet needs of the County's homeless.
 Homeless needs and priorities continue to be identified through the County's Continuum of Care system.

-The Ten Year Plan and the implementation groups formed are public and inclusive to participation of all stakeholders including homeless and formerly homeless individuals.
-In addition, the CoC consults with and engages homeless individuals to participate in the Point and Time Count and Survey of the homeless and the implementation Groups of the Commission to End Homelessness. - 5.
-Describe performance standards for evaluating ESG.
+5. Describe performance standards for evaluating ESG.

 The County will continue to use the outcome standards indicated in the Consolidated Plan as a preliminary performance standard and will continue to review these standards in consultation with the CoC to determine their appropriateness in measuring the performance of the ESG program.
 Besides regular site visits to provide technical assistance to subrecipients, all projects/programs funded by Housing and Community Development/Homeless Prevention are monitored throughout the fiscal year for performance and compliance.